Getting to answers faster with AI-powered conversational search and summarization

 • Users expected AI answers at the top of results (Google-like behavior)

-These insights directly informed Phase 2 priorities.
+These insights directly informed new Phase 2 priorities.

 What This Enabled